-This website contains a free "NJ Divorce Course" containing 14 lessons with a total of 85 articles, all designed to help empower you as you grapple with the issues in your divorce.
+This website contains a free "NJ Divorce Course" containing 13 lessons with over 80 articles, all designed to help empower you as you grapple with the issues in your divorce.

-In fact, this article on domestic violence restraining orders comes directly from Lesson #10 of my divorce course.
+In fact, this article on domestic violence restraining orders comes directly from my divorce course.